 Freeze dryers can cost anywhere between $2,000 to $5,000 or more, depending on the brand and model that you choose.
 But that price tag isn’t the only thing you’ll pay.
-Owning a freeze dryer will also cost you money for the necessary accessories plus operating and maintenance costs.
+Owning a

 This guide is going to save you loads of time and a lot of headaches by showing you the kind of costs you’ll run into when planning to buy a freeze drier.